CSC207-UofT/course-project-26/phase0/Specification.md

 # Specification for UofT Secondhand Book MarketPlace

-The main purpose of this project is to create a secondary hand book platform for UofT students to buy and sell second hand books.
+The main purpose of this project is to create a second hand book platform for UofT students to buy and sell second hand books.
 Usually an E-commerce platform limits users to represent only one function - they are either the seller (store owner) or the buyer (customer).
 Our application creates a community that solves students' needs to buy affordable books for their new school term while also satisfying their needs to sell their old textbooks.